ivangfr/springboot-testing-mysql/README.md

 ## Shutdown

-- Go to the terminal where `user-service` is running and press `Ctrl+C`
+- Go to the terminal where `user-service` is running and press `Ctrl+C`;

-- In a terminal and inside `springboot-testing-mysql` root folder, run to command below to stop and remove docker compose `mysql` container and network
+- In a terminal and inside `springboot-testing-mysql` root folder, run to command below to stop and remove docker compose `mysql` container and network:
   ```
   docker compose down -v
   ```

 ## Running Unit and Integration Tests

-- In a terminal, navigate to `springboot-testing-mysql` root folder
+- In a terminal, navigate to `springboot-testing-mysql` root folder;

 - Running Tests

-  - Unit Tests only
+  - Unit Tests only:
     ```
     ./gradlew user-service:clean user-service:cleanTest user-service:test
     ```

-  - Unit and Integration Tests
+  - Unit and Integration Tests:
     ```
     ./gradlew user-service:clean user-service:cleanTest user-service:check user-service:integrationTest
     ```
     > **Note**: During the tests, `Testcontainers` starts automatically `MySQL` Docker container before the tests begin and shuts it down when the tests finish.

-- **Unit Test Report** can be found at
+- **Unit Test Report** can be found at:
   ```
   user-service/build/reports/tests/test/index.html
   ```

-- **Integration Test Report** can be found at
+- **Integration Test Report** can be found at:
   ```
   user-service/build/reports/tests/integrationTest/index.html
   ```